vvvv/The-Gray-Book/index.md

+---
+_disableAffix: true
+_disableBreadcrumb: true
+---

+# The Gray Book

-# vvvv - visual live-programming for .NET
+Documentation for [vvvv gamma](http://visualprogramming.net), the visual live-programming environment for .NET

-## vvvv
+## Reference

-* a visual live-programming environment for VL
-* uses state hot-reload to modify the running program
+Technical descriptions in detail.

-## VL
+## Explanations

-* is a visual programming language for .NET
-* combines aspects of dataflow and object oriented programming
-* is statically typed

-## vvvv is targeted at developers who

-* prefer visual over textual code
-* prefer interactive prototyping programming over edit/compile/fix error/compile/run
+The bigger picture: Providing background and context.